femke77/readme-generator/README.md

  readme
  ```

  from any directory.
 You will be asked for the output directory.
-It starts at one level up from the root of where you put this project, and you can navigate up or down as you like.
+It starts at one level up from the directory you are currently running the readme command from.
+You may navigate up and down as you like.

   ### Deployed Link
   Not deployed